openstack/watcher/doc/source/dev/plugin/cdmc-plugin.rst

 ===============================

 At this point, you have a fully functional cluster data model collector.
-By default, cluster data model collectors define an ``period`` option (see :py:meth:`~.BaseClusterDataModelCollector.get_config_opts`) that corresponds to the interval of time between each synchronization of the in-memory model.
+By default, cluster data model collectors define a ``period`` option (see :py:meth:`~.BaseClusterDataModelCollector.get_config_opts`) that corresponds to the interval of time between each synchronization of the in-memory model.

-However, in more complex implementation, you may want to define some configuration options so one can tune the cluster data model collector to its needs.
+However, in more complex implementation, you may want to define some configuration options so one can tune the cluster data model collector to your needs.
 To do so, you can implement the :py:meth:`~.Loadable.get_config_opts` class method as followed: